maxzheng/great-life-guide/double.md

 Here are a few tips on how to convey emotions, therefore communicate effectively (**UMGGG**):

-1. **Use multiple forms**: You do this naturally when speak in person as you use your voice, face, and body to convey additional information that gets translated to emotions.
-When communicating online via text, using images, emojis, or a unique writing style are great ways to add extra dimensions.
+1. **Use multiple forms**: You do this naturally when speaking in person as you use your voice, face, and body to convey additional information that gets translated to emotions.
+When communicating online via text, add extra dimensions by using images, emojis, or a unique writing style.
 And humor goes a long way! :smile:
 2. **Mastery of forms**: In order to translate your emotions fully and correctly, you need to have mastery of the forms of communication that you use, otherwise mistranslation and misinterpretation will happen.
 3. **Good Visuals**: Visual is a native form that can be easily understood and remembered, therefore it is more